reinteractive-open/installfest_guides/source/guides/installfest41/understanding_migrations.md

 ---

 # Understanding Migrations
-Welcome back to reInteractive's Ruby on Rails 15 minute blog tutorial series.
+Welcome back to reinteractive's Ruby on Rails 15 minute blog tutorial series.
 If you haven't started following through the series and you're new to Rails then you might want to start with the [first post](/guides/installfest41/getting_started).
 Today we'll be following directly